buehlpa/TramDag/how_to_use/typical_workflow.md

 if you have ordinal nodes in the your dataset the configuration needs also to get the levels of these nodes.
-You can either provide them by manually write htem to the configuration.json file or calucaled it from data with:
+You can either provide them by manually write them to the configuration.json file or calculated it from data with:

 ```
 cfg.compute_levels(train_df)